-Upon approval by Purchasing, departments may submit requisitions with required specifications to Purchasing.
-Requests at this level should include written quotations from at least three sources or written justification as to why an alternative method is in the County's best interests.
-Purchasing will review the requisition and documentation for approval and establish a purchase order or a blanket purchase order for commodity purchases at this level.
+Departments are not authorized to make purchases at this level and must submit requisitions with required specifications to Purchasing.
+Purchasing will seek oral or informal written quotations from at least three sources or provide written justification as to why an alternative method is in the County's best interests.
+Purchasing will create a purchase order or a blanket (open) purchase order for commodity purchases at this level.

-(f) Services Purchases Between \$20,001 and \$200,000
+(f) Services Purchases Between \$20,001 and \$100,000

-Departments are authorized to seek quotes at this level, but may request assistance from Purchasing as appropriate.
-Purchasing will evaluate quotations and procurement process and approve as deemed appropriate.
-In the absence of a firm recommendation from the department, Purchasing may seek at least three written quotations from qualified providers.
+Departments must obtain approval from Purchasing before proceeding and must submit a requisition with detailed specifications for the service to Purchasing.
+Purchasing shall seek up to three (3) oral or written quotations from qualified providers in the absence of a firm recommendation from the department.
 In addition, departures from the standard insurance requirements must be approved by the Risk Manager.
-(County Procedures Manual Title I, Section 300, D) Purchasing will review requisition for approval and establish a purchase order, or if multiple payments are anticipated, a blanket purchase order as appropriate.
-Use of a fully executed standard County Independent Contractor Agreement template previously approved by the Board or non-standard agreement that has met the criteria noted in Section 4.0.1 is required for services exceeding \$50,000, however, an agreement may be used for services at any level.
-Any service request with an agreement must be placed in the Contracts Module.
+(County Procedures Manual Title I, Section 300, B) Purchasing will create a purchase order, or if multiple payments are anticipated, a blanket (open) purchase order.
+Use of County Independent Contractor Agreement or approved alternative is required for service over \$50,000.